gladcolor/tweet_download/README.md

     >**Context annotations**: Derived from the analysis of a Tweet’s text and will include a domain and entity pairing which can be used to discover Tweets on topics that may have been previously difficult to surface.
 At present, we’re using a list of 50+ domains to categorize Tweets.

 - `chunks_tweets`: Merged `line_tweets` for better managements of Hadoop systems.
-Each merger .CSV files have about 50,000 - 500,000 tweets.
+Each merged .CSV files have about 50,000 - 500,000 tweets.

 - `cluster_csvs`: Converted `chunks_tweets`.
-Some fields are expand for our Hadoop systems.
+Some fields are expanded for our Hadoop systems.

  # How to use